J-HangarSpace

 90-8232 JGSDF Otsu Army Camp, Shiga Prefecture

-(Photos from May 2014 [link] and May 2017 [link])
+(Photos from May 2014 [link], May 2017 [link] and Apr.
+2019 [link])

-On indoor display inside PR Building, Misawa AB, Aomori Prefecture
+Inside PR Center, Misawa AB, Aomori Prefecture

 90-8234 On plinths as gate guard at Kasuga AB, Fukuoka Prefecture (Mar.
 2020)

-00-8242 JASDF Erimo Sub-Base, Hokkaido Prefecture (reportedly since 2009)
+00-8242 JASDF Erimo Sub-Base, Hokkaido Prefecture (July 2009 [link])

 00-8246 JASDF Sado Sub-Base, Sado Island, Niigata Prefecture